cepthomas/Nebulator/DocFiles/ScriptApi.md

 Send a sequence immediately.

 - chname: Channel name to send it on.
-- seq: Which defined NSequence to send.
+- seq: Which defined Sequence to send.

 ```c#
 void SendController("chname", ctl, val)